dvbuntu/barm/notes.md

 Also suggestion that for point inference, $K=1$ with BART (or BARN) would be appropriate.
 If we want an uncertainty estimate, that's when we can pick a large $K$.
 Note that this is model agnostic!
 It only depends on the underlying MCMC procedure.

 Also, I should consider making many synthetic datasets with known functions + some error.
 Then we can see what kinds of functions we can recover.
 Ideally, fix the number of data points or number of features (probably former).

+# 27 Jan 2023

+All committee meeting.
+Good feedback around, and agreement that concept is sound and interesting.
+Suggestions for focus areas:

+* Explore hyperparameter space (e.g. try more models with smaller nets, maybe lambda=2)
+* Explain bayes prior/posterior in more detail
+* Can parallelization improve speed?
+Maybe, maybe not.
+There is a paper on Parallel BART.